PaimaStudios/paima-engine/paima-standalone/user-documentation/how-to-use-paima-engine.md

 # How To Use Paima Engine

-To write a game node using Paima Engine one must first initialize a basic project which provides all of the essentials to get started.
-Of note, the Paima Engine executable ships with a baked in `paima-sdk` providing a batteries-included experience.
+Paima Engine is as an all-in-one batteries-included executable which provides you with everything you need to get started writing your own trustless Web3 game.

 ## Accessing Documentation

 If you are reading this, you likely already have access to the Paima Engine documentation.
-Nonetheless, if you need a new copy simply call the `docs` command and Paima Engine will save one locally.
+Nonetheless, if you need a new copy simply call the `docs` command and Paima Engine will save a copy of the docs locally.

 ```bash
 ./paima-engine docs